swarooprooney/DockerDemo/README.md

 Step 7: Build docker image of the applicaiton, go to the path where dockerfile is stored and run the following command - docker build -t consoleapp .

-Step 8: Run the docker image - docker run -d consoleappr --net mongo-network
+Step 8: Run the docker image - docker run -d consoleapp --net mongo-network